-Satu Vänskä was appointed Assistant Leader of the Australian Chamber
+Satu Vänskä was appointed Principal Violin of the Australian Chamber

-At the age of 11 Satu was selected for the Kuhmo Violin School in Finland, a special institution for talented young violinists where she attended masterclasses with Ilya Grubert, Zinaida Gilels and Pavel Vernikov and had the opportunity to perform at the Kuhmo Chamber Music Festival with the Kuhmo Virtuosi Chamber Orchestra.
-From 1997 Satu was a pupil of Ana Chumachenco at the Hochschule für Musik in Munich where she finished her diploma in 2001.
-This led to her performances with the Munich Philharmonic, the Bavarian Radio Symphony Orchestra, at the Tuusulanjärvi Festival, and at Festivo Aschau.
+At the age of 11 Satu was selected for the Kuhmo Violin School in Finland, a special institution for talented young violinists, where she attended masterclasses with Ilya Grubert, Zinaida Gilels and Pavel Vernikov.
+She later studied at the Hochschule für Musik in Munich as a pupil of Ana Chumachenco.

-In 1998 Sinfonia Lahti named her ‘young soloist of the year’.
-In 2000 she was a prize winner of the ‘Deutsche Stiftung Musikleben’ and from 2001 she played under the auspices of the Live Music Now Foundation founded by Yehudi, Lord Menuhin which gave her the opportunity to perform with musicians like Radu Lupu and Heinrich Schiff.
+Satu was named ‘Young Soloist of the Year’ by Sinfonia Lahti in 1998, and a few years later was prize winner of the ‘Deutsche Stiftung Musikleben’.
+From 2001 she played under the auspices of Lord Yehudi Menuhin’s Live Music Now Foundation which gave her the opportunity to perform with musicians including Radu Lupu and Heinrich Schiff.